 John is currently in training to attempt the world’s first continuous 5,000 metre vertical speed ascent to Kilimanjaro’s summit.

 For four years Rebecca held the woman’s world record as the fastest woman to climb Kilimanjaro and is also the first woman to have taken the unprecedented risk of speed climbing the mountain, and without full prior acclimatisation.

-Rebecca’s family have a unique relationship with Kilimanjaro, having all summitted together on a special expedition for which permission was granted in consideration of the family’s unusual level of experience with altitude.
+She ascended in 13 hours 16 minutes and 37 seconds.
+Rebecca’s family also have a unique relationship with Kilimanjaro, having all summitted together on a special expedition for which permission was granted in consideration of the family’s unusual level of experience with altitude.
 The youngest member of the family, Bran, was 5 years 136 days of age on summit day.

 The family had all summited Mount Meru (4,584m) two weeks previously and so were able to acclimatise easily on Kilimanjaro, completing the ascent and descent in just four days, using TK V Shira.

+An ex-British Army soldier, David’s service has seen him on active duty in the Falklands; leading various mountaineering and adventurous expeditions worldwide, including to Canada, Kenya, the German and Austrian Alps and the Pyrenees.
 Irrepressibly enthusiastic to infect others with his passion for the outdoors, David has a valuable and wide array of experience that includes regular voluntary service with young people, initiating them into the field of adventurous pursuits.